STILL KICKIN HERO JANUARY 2016

 “ALS,” they both replied, and their doctor deflated in front of them.

 Steve and Stacy were both praying for it to be MS, because as far as terrible, debilitating and lethal diseases go, it seemed like the lesser of two evils.

 But you don’t get to actually pick which terrible, debilitating, lethal disease takes root in your body.
-Their biggest fear was here, and it had already begun its random takeover of Steve’s strong, capable body.
+Their biggest fear was here, and it had already begun its takeover of Steve’s strong, capable body.
 The man who coached hundreds of high school athletes walks the halls of Henry Sibley with leg braces or rides on a scooter, because when you love what you do, nothing is going to keep you from it.

 In a few weeks, Stacy and Steve will be in Colorado.
-It’s a trip that used to involve just a pair of plane tickets, but now includes coordinating care with a series of medical professionals they never imagined knowing, and inventing a way to carry a respirator in a backpack without getting snow on it while you’re skiing.
+It’s a trip that used to involve just a pair of plane tickets but now includes coordinating care with a series of medical professionals they never imagined knowing and inventing a way to carry a respirator in a backpack without getting snow on it while you’re skiing.

 Oh, yeah.
 Steve’s going skiing.
 Because when you’re a man who has touched as many lives as he has, it’s only natural that the moment you’re sure you’ll never ski again, someone will reach out to help you try adaptive skiing.

 We planned to spend an hour with the Lufkins, but it turned into two.
 Or three.
-Maybe more, we kind of lost track of time.
-It happens sometimes, when you’re the in the presence of someone you’re supposed to know.
+Maybe more.
+We kind of lost track of time.
+It happens sometimes when you’re the in the presence of someone you’re supposed to know.

 Faith is hard.
 It’s really hard.
 But they make it look easy.
 And on a Sunday afternoon, just before Christmas, we saw why: because when they look at one another, they see love and compassion and resilience.
 They see their wedding vows in action and the wonder of technology where they could see the inconvenience and injustice of illness.
 They see the best side of the worst things.
 They see proof.